browserstack/automate-python-samples/README.md

 Documentation for writing Automate test scripts in Python.

 ## Environment variables
-To test varios sample repositories with ease,  it is recommended to setup `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` environment variables.
-If you don't wish you can directly edit the samples and add add credentials in them.
+To test various sample repositories with ease, it is recommended to setup `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` environment variables.
+Alternatively you can directly update the samples with the credentials or pass the appropriate command line parameters.

 ## Install Python